Longevity, Maintenance and Location

 Rust, squeaky or weak latches and fasteners.

-Aluminum and zinc/iron alloys do not rust, which makes them great latches and fasteners.
+Aluminum and zinc/iron alloys do not rust, which makes them great

 Choose galvanized fasteners and apply a preventative coating.